 Behind romantic shades, belonging to a pair of eyes with superficial knowledge of historical context, California may seem to have an inherent wontedness towards absorbing, assimilating and becoming independent.
 It happened with the Spanish missionaries, the Mexicans, and when California admitted to the United States, it did so as a free state.
 In modern times, a lot of foreigners seem to consider California as the place to be…

-I guess it’s hard for a non-Camel fan to introject the denotations, of a trail, leading back to the days when Latimer, Bardens, Ward and Ferguson were a band, making progress that never gained the warranted piece of land, gold or fame on its respective landscape.
+I guess it’s hard for a non-Camel fan to introject the denotations, of a trail leading back to the days when Latimer, Bardens, Ward and Ferguson were a band, making progress that never gained the warranted piece of land, gold or fame on its respective landscape.
 I certainly think it’s even harder for one unfamiliar with Steinbeck’s novel, to introject my review on “Dust and Dreams”.
-With regard to both the above cases, I can admit that this album, may not be the one to pave the way for a fan that will be; if your eyes are fond of being behind Pink water shades though… you may somehow dig in.
+With regard to both the above cases, I can admit that this album, might not be the one to pave the way for a fan that will be; if your eyes are fond of being behind Pink water shades though, you might somehow dig in.

 - Welcome home, I missed you so much!